 Common Sense Media

-Provider of apps, games and websites to help boost learning and offer fun ways to enage for children with special needs or learning differences.
+Provider of apps, games and websites to help boost learning and offer fun ways to engage with children with special needs or learning differences.

 A parents A-Z guide of apps and social media sites used by children and teens.

-An app that allows parents to to deter, decet and prevent them from participating in risky behaviour online.
-It send a copy of every photo/video taken on the phone.
+An app that allows parents to deter, detect and prevent them from participating in risky behaviour online.
+It sends a copy of every photo/video taken on the phone.

 Aurora New Dawn